The Public History Initiative

 We work at the forefront of public history research and communication.
 Our research is both local and international.
 Recent projects include LA Neighborhoods, created through our HIST 148 course that looks to rediscover the histories of “lost” neighborhoods of Los Angeles and their residents.
 We are training our undergraduates to conduct active historiographical practices while creating forms of publicly accessible content.
 Taking a history from the bottom-up perspective challenges our students and the public to resituate their understanding of history using an unbiased lens.

-Other current projects include: imagining archives and the long history of essential work in California.
+Other current projects include: history in the streets, imagining archives and the long history of essential work in California.